-Estonian VAT expert Tõnis Elling answers key questions about the new EU VAT schemes for e-Residency Marketplace service provider Silva Hunt
+Estonian VAT expert Tõnis Elling answers key questions about the new EU VAT schemes (OSS for e-Residency Marketplace service provider Silva Hunt

 This blog post is adapted from an article by Dagne Aaremäe originally published on the Silva Hunt website.
 Silva Hunt is an experienced business service provider for Estonian companies and a trusted member of the e-Residency Marketplace.